joaoevangelista/fireplace-app/README.md

     - If needed you can set `RETHINKDB_URI` to customize the uri for RethinkDB.
   - [Node.js](https://nodejs.org/en/download/) and Bower installed `npm i -g bower`

+To use Google Maps you are going to need an API Key which you can find an excellent documentation on how to get and everything else on [their page](https://developers.google.com/maps/documentation/javascript/).
+Then set the `FIREPLACE_MAPS_KEY` environment variable with the value of your key.

 Use the commands above to set up the project:
  - `bundle install --without production` for gem dependencies